sauravchaudharysc/NewsLetter/README.md

 # NewsLetter
 A newsletter app which will allow people to signup to your mailing list.
+I will be using mailchimp API to store the contact details.
+You can refer to the mailchimp documentation . https://mailchimp.com/developer/ <br>

 So before begining it we should know some basic concept on API.<br>